project-SIMPLE/simple.NSTDA.gama/README_VU1.md

 #### 2. Select a scenario

-   Open the webplatform and select **1.
+   Open the web platform and select **1.
 Forest Trails** as shown in the following figure.

    <a href="PICTURES/scenario.PNG">
          <img src="PICTURES/scenario.PNG" alt="scenario" width="600">